Statistical inference for the probability of necessity for causal attribution: Simulations

-Table \ref{tbl:awcr} presents the average width and coverage rate of the confidence intervals.
-In all settings, $\CI_1$ exhibits low coverage rates, while the other three confidence intervals are conservative with coverage rates well above the nominal level of $95\%$.
-The invalidity of $\CI_1$ arises because the monotonicity assumption does not hold in our simulations, which leads to $\PN$ not being identified, and thus $\CI_1$ is inappropriate for making statistical inference about $\PN$.
-Among the three confidence intervals based on the bounds, $\CI_4$ is the most conservative, $\CI_2$ is much narrower than $\CI_4$; and $\CI_3$ outperforms the other two with the shortest width.
-Although, there exist situations where $\CI_4$ can be narrower than $\CI_2$ as we will see in the real data application.
-For $\lambda=0$ or $1$, i.e., when $\PN$ falls at the boundary of the bound $[L,U]$, the coverage rate of $\CI_3$ is close to the nominal level of $95\%$ at large sample size (e.g., $N=2000$); however, $\CI_4$ and $\CI_2$ are wider with higher coverage rates.
-For $\lambda=0.25$, $0.5$, and $0.75$, i.e., when $\PN$ falls at the interior of the interval $[L,U]$, the coverage rates of all three confidence intervals are very close to $100\%$.
-This is not entirely surprising because without additional information, the confidence intervals must cover the estimated bound $[\hat L, \hat U]$, which converges to the bound $[L,U]$ when the sample size goes to infinity.
-In general, we recommend using $\CI_3$ to make inference for $\PN$ when covariates are available, and using $\CI_4$ when there is no covariate.
+Table~\ref{tbl:awcr} reports the average width and coverage rate of the confidence intervals.
+The average widths of all confidence intervals remain largely unchanged as $\lambda$ varies, because $\lambda$ does not affect the observed data distribution and therefore does not alter the distribution of estimators.
+In all settings, $\CI_1$ and $\CI_1'$ exhibit low coverage rates, whereas $\CI_2$ and $\CI_3$ maintain coverage rates close to or above the nominal level of $0.95$.
+The invalidity of $\CI_1$ and $\CI_1'$ arises because the monotonicity assumption does not hold in our simulations.
+Among the valid confidence intervals, $\CI_3$ consistently has the shortest width, while $\CI_2$ is wider and more conservative.
+This is because $\CI_2$ is constructed to cover the entire identified set $[L,U]$, whereas $\CI_3$ targets $\PN$ directly.
+For $\lambda=0$ or $1$, where $\PN$ lies on the boundary of $[L,U]$, the coverage rates of $\CI_3$ are close to the nominal level, especially for large sample sizes (e.g., $N=2000$).
+For intermediate values of $\lambda$, where $\PN$ lies in the interior of $[L,U]$, the coverage rates of $\CI_3$ increase from near $0.95$ to values close to one and then decrease toward $0.95$ as $\lambda$ varies from $0$ to $1$.
+This pattern reflects the intrinsic conservativeness of inference for partially identified parameters.
+Because valid confidence intervals must maintain coverage over all possible values of $\PN$ within the bound $[L,U]$, inference tends to be conservative when the true parameter is well separated from the boundaries.

+We also conduct additional simulations to assess robustness to violations of Assumption~\ref{ass:margin}, with results reported in Web~Appendix~E.2 due to space constraints.
+The proposed method remains stable under mild or moderate violations, although performance deteriorates under severe violations.
+In general, we recommend using $\CI_3$ to conduct inference on $\PN$ when Assumption~\ref{ass:margin} is plausible or severe violations are not expected.